awebneck/object_daddy/README.markdown

 See [http://b.logi.cx/2007/11/26/object-daddy](http://b.logi.cx/2007/11/26/object-daddy) for inspiration, historical drama, and too much reading.

+## Compatibility

+Object Daddy does not require Rails/ActiveRecord in order to be of use, but should you be doing so, be aware that this gem is compatible only with Rails >= 3.0.0.
+It has been tested with the following versions, but should be perfectly compatible with all corresponding minor releases.

+- Rails 3.0.12
+- Rails 3.1.4
+- Rails 3.2.3

 ## Installation

 Add the following to your Gemfile and run `bundle install`